Tips for Better Landscape Photography

 Another advantage to the tripod is it forces you to think about the shot a bit more.
 It's easy to walk around, raise the camera, snap a few frames and then move to a new spot.
 The tripod takes a bit more time to set up and get in the right position.
 This will slow you down and force you to think about what is in the viewfinder.
 And this leads to ....

 Think About the Composition

 As you look through the viewfinder, think about what is and what is not in the frame.
 Are there things in the frame you don't want that a few steps to the left will eliminate?
 Are there things that aren't in the frame you want that backing up a bit would include?
 Where is your main subject?
-Avoid putting the main subject in the center of the frame.
-Placing it a bit off-center adds more interest to the shot.
+Avoid putting the main subject in the centre of the frame.
+Placing it a bit off-centre adds more interest to the shot.
 How about the angle?
 If you have a beautiful sky, maybe tilt the camera up a bit to include more.
 If it is is dull or blown out, tilt the shot down and minimize the visible sky.
 Walk around and look at the landscape from different angles, positions and elevations.

 Learn these few simple tricks and get out there and practice.
 Before long, you will be taking home breathtaking landscapes.